 A hybrid mattress combines two types of mattresses in one.
 They usually consist of a memory foam layer with a spring system underneath.

-By covering a pocket sprung mattress with a memory foam layer, you can enjoy the comfort and support of memory foam as well as the breathability of springs.
+By covering a pocket sprung mattress with a memory foam comfort layer, you can enjoy the comfort and support of memory foam as well as the breathability of springs.

 Mattress in a Box